MonBoza/code-review-1/README.md

 ## Known Bugs

 * One issue sizing the borders.
-* updated by adding the px size and "solid:
+* updated by adding the px size and "solid:"
 * the image doesn't seem to load.

 ## License